 4. Don’t keep them waiting for a reply.

-You can’t take it for granted that the person who emailed you will assume you’re going to respond.
 A lot can happen to an email.
 A bad connection, misspelled address, or an overzealous spam filter can prevent an email from arriving safely in your inbox.
-So don’t wait too long to respond.
+So don’t wait too long to respond or keep the sender waiting.
 A common threshold is 24 hours, but even that is stretching it.
 Even if you don’t have the information or materials requested by the email, you can always write back and say: “It’s coming, it’s just taking some time to gather what you requested.”
 And always make sure you finish an email discussion with a “thank you” or a “got it” note.

 For example, please don’t respond to an email like this: